Firhan Ashari

 Muhammad Firhan Ashari (born 9 March 1993) is a Malaysian field hockey player.
-He competed at the 2010 and 2010 Asian Games.
+He competed at the 2018 Asian Games.

-Firhan, in his debut season in the Malaysia Hockey League (MHL), scored six goals for Tenaga Nasional and his performance in the MHL earned him a national senior call-up.
+Firhan, in his debut season in the Malaysia Hockey League (MHL), scored six goals for Tenaga Nasional.
+His performance in the MHL earned him a national senior call-up.
 He made his international senior team debut in the 2011 Sultan Azlan Shah Cup in Ipoh.

 He was part of Malaysia's Champions Trophy squad in 2011 where he scored a goal seven seconds from time to help Malaysia win the bronze medal in the inaugural AHF Champions Trophy in Ordos City, China.